What is a method statement, and do I really need one?

 A method statement is a clear, logical, step-by-step explanation of how a specific task should be conducted.
 It considers the health and safety implications of the task and includes control measures to reduce risk.

 In essence, a method statement is about simplicity and clarity.
-It should should be able to be easily understood and not be ambiguous.
+It should be easily understood and not ambiguous.

 Key Points to include:

-Introduction: This should include the title, which should be succinct, concise, and descriptive.
-It should also include the details of the project for which the method statement is being used and the name of the company that prepared it.
+Introduction: This section should include the title, which should be concise, descriptive, and succinct.
+It should also include the details of the project for which the method statement is being used, as well as the name of the company that prepared it.

-Scope of Works: This outlines what the method statement covers.
-It’s the method statements index and may read:
+Scope of Works: This outlines the scope of the method statements.
+It's the method statement's index and may read:

 - Start of works.